Essential oils during pregnancy: how and which ones to use?

 Essential oils prohibited throughout pregnancy

-Yarrow, Acorus calamus, Garlic, Ajowan, Dill, Green anise, Angelica, Mugwort, Siam wood, Ceylon cinnamon (leaf and bark), Chinese cinnamon, Caraway, Atlas cedar, Himalayan cedar, Turmeric, Cypress, Eucalyptus with cryptone, Eucalyptus globulus, Menthol eucalyptus, Juniper, Clove (nail and leaf except childbirth), Hyssop officinalis, Katrafay, Lantana, Stoechade lavender, Field mint, Spearmint, Peppermint, Pennyroyal, Nard, Nutmeg, Oregano compact and vulgaris, Palmarosa (except childbirth), Parsley, Rosemary with camphor, Rosemary with verbenone, Savory, Sage officinalis, Marigold, Arborvitae, Thyme with linalool, Thyme with thymol, Thyme saturated, Indian valerian, Verge d'or, Zedoaire...
+Yarrow, Acore calamus, Garlic, Ajowan, Dill, Green anise, Angelica, Mugwort, Siamese wood, Ceylon cinnamon (leaf and bark), Chinese cinnamon, Caraway, Atlas cedar, Himalayan cedar, Turmeric, Cypress, Cryptone Eucalyptus, Eucalyptus globulus, Menthol Eucalyptus, Juniper, Clove (nail and leaf except childbirth), Hyssop, Katrafay, Lantana, Stoechade lavender, Field mint, Spearmint, Peppermint, Pennyroyal, Spikenard, Nutmeg, Compact and common oregano, Palmarosa (except childbirth), Parsley, Camphor rosemary, Verbenone rosemary, Savory, Officinal sage, Marigold, Thuya, Linalool thyme, Thymol thyme, Saturated thyme, Indian valerian, Rod gold, Zédoaire...

 Essential oils authorized from the 4th month of pregnancy

-The use of certain essential oils, for external use only , is possible from the 4th month of pregnancy with the prior agreement of a health professional.
+The use of certain essential oils, for external use only , is possible from the 4th month of pregnancy with prior agreement from a health professional.

 Here is a non-exhaustive list from the second trimester:

-Linalool basil, Bergamot (with or without furocoumarins), Ho wood, German chamomile, Roman chamomile, Cardamom, Virginia cedar, Cistus ladaniferous, Lemon, Lime, Black spruce, Lemon eucalyptus, Eucalyptus radiata, Eucalyptus smithii, Fragonia, Bourbon Geranium, Egyptian Geranium, Ginger, Iary, Fragrant Inula, Kunzea, Noble Laurel, Fine Lavender, Pistachio Lentisk, Mandarin, Marjoram with Shells, Marjoram with Thujanol, Niaouli, Orange, Blood Orange, Petitgrain Bigarade, Laricio Pine, Maritime Pine, Scots Pine, Hemlock, Ravintsara, Rhododendron, Rosalina, Tea tree.
+Linalool basil, Bergamot (with or without furocoumarins), Ho wood, German chamomile, Roman chamomile, Cardamom, Virginia cedar, Ladaniferous cistus, Lemon, Lime, Black spruce, Lemon eucalyptus, Radiated eucalyptus, Eucalyptus smithii, Fragonia, Bourbon geranium, Egyptian geranium, Ginger, Iary, Fragrant inula, Kunzea, Noble laurel, Fine lavender, Pistachio mastic, Mandarin, Shell marjoram, Thujanol marjoram, Niaouli, Orange, Blood orange, Petitgrain bigarade, Laricio pine, Maritime pine, Scots pine, Hemlock, Ravintsara, Rhododendron, Rosalina, Tea tree.

 Some advice if you decide to use essential oils from the 4th month of pregnancy:

-• Always read and follow the instructions for use before use (such as the dosage)
+• Always read and follow the instructions for use before use (such as dosage)

-• Never take essential oils orally throughout pregnancy (unless medical advice to the contrary)
+• Never take essential oils orally throughout pregnancy (unless otherwise advised by medical professionals)

-• The application on the skin remains to be preferred (avoiding all the same the application of essential oils on the belly)
+• Application to the skin is still preferred (although avoiding the application of essential oils to the stomach)

-• Inhalation via a diffuser or a handkerchief of certain essential oils is possible
+• Inhalation via a diffuser or tissue of certain essential oils is possible

-Also, if you want to apply an essential oil to your skin, be sure to mix them in a carrier oil.
-Also, test a small area of your skin for sensitivity before general use.
+Furthermore, if you want to apply an essential oil to your skin, make sure to mix them in a carrier oil.
+Additionally, test a small area of your skin for sensitivity before general use.

 Essential oils while breastfeeding

-Like pregnancy, breastfeeding puts a lot of strain on the body.
+Like pregnancy, breastfeeding requires a lot of effort on the body.
 While breastfeeding, the goal is to maintain a strong, healthy body that will support a healthy newborn.

-While the body changes dramatically during pregnancy, these changes don't stop when the baby is born.
+While the body changes significantly during pregnancy, these changes do not stop when the baby is born.
 Your body will continue to change as you adjust to postpartum life.
 You should discuss the use of essential oils with your doctor before using them during pregnancy.

 Again, your doctor is the best source of advice when it comes to your body, your baby, and any special concerns you may have.